-4.2.1 Strategy: NSW SES develop, review and maintain Flood Sub Plans.
+- 4.2.1 Strategy: NSW SES develop, review and maintain Flood Sub Plans - 4.2.2 Actions:

 - a.
 Develop and review this NSW SES Local Flood Plan as required.
 Local Flood Plans outline the specific arrangements for management of flood events within an LGA, and may include cross boundary arrangements; and - b.
-Review plans as per Section 1.8. - 4.2.2 Local EMPLAN Consequence Management Guides (CMG's) for flood are not required for communities covered by NSW SES Local Flood Plans.
+Review plans as per Section 1.8. - 4.2.3 Local EMPLAN Consequence Management Guides for flood are not required for communities covered by NSW SES Local Flood Plans.